kosua20/Rendu/README.md

 - Input management with controllers support.
 - 3D rendering, including per-fragment shading, normal maps, parallax mapping.
 - Lights: omni/spots/directional lights, batched variance shadow mapping for all lights.
-- Environment lighting, using cubemaps updated in real-time, preconvolved irradiance maps and spherical harmonics (also updated on the fly).
+- Environment lighting, using cubemaps updated in real-time with optional parallax correction, preconvolved irradiance maps and spherical harmonics (also updated on the fly).
 - Linear lighting pipeline, with HDR, bloom, tonemapping and gamma correction.
 - Depth of field with controllable focal plane and in-focus band.
 - Screen space techniques: antialiasing (FXAA), ambient occlusion.